-To the extent possible, services for students will be designed to provide flexibility for access.
-For example, student academic support, counseling, student access, student health, and financial aid services will all be available in both face-to-face and virtual modalities, e.g. through Zoom or other online platforms.
-At the same time, the ability to maintain the health and safety of our community will necessitate some limitations in hours of operation of some buildings, such as the libraries, the Ripich Commons, and athletic facilities, as well as the need for specific traffic flow patterns.
-Specifics are discussed throughout this plan and will be directly communicated to UNE community members and any visitors to campus.
-Signage throughout the campuses will also help inform everyone about traffic flow and facility restrictions.
+To the extent possible, services for students have been designed to provide flexibility for access.
+For example, student academic support, counseling, student access, student health, and financial aid services are all available in both face-to-face and virtual modalities, e.g. through Zoom or other online platforms.
+At the same time, the ability to maintain the health and safety of our community necessitates some limitations in hours of operation of some buildings, such as the libraries, the Ripich Commons, and athletic facilities, as well as the need for specific traffic flow patterns.
+Specifics are discussed throughout this plan and are directly communicated to UNE community members and any visitors to campus.
+Signage throughout the campuses also helps inform everyone about traffic flow and facility restrictions.